2BAB/bundle-tool-gradle-plugin/README.md

 # bundle-tool-script-plugin

-A script plugin for extending Android bundle tool.
+A Gradle Plugin for Android BundleTool.